 Performance standards provide an objective basis for measuring and evaluating employee performance.
-Identify the knowledge, skills, and abilities needed to perform the essential job functions and outline the specific criteria you will use to evaluate each employee.
+Identify the knowledge, skills and abilities needed to perform the essential job functions, and outline the specific criteria you will use to evaluate each employee.
 Also determine how you will measure performance – for example, qualitative measurements (such as customer satisfaction), quantitative measurements (such as number of sales), or other measures.

 Don't wait until the review to provide feedback

 Companies typically conduct performance reviews once a year – near each employee's work anniversary or for all employees, within the same few weeks every year.
-However, ongoing communication and feedback throughout the year is critical to effectively managing employee performance.
+However, ongoing communication and feedback throughout the year is critical to effectively manage employee performance.

-Discussing negative performance issues as they arise gives the employee a chance to correct any problems early on and work toward improvement.
+Discussing (and documenting) negative performance issues as they arise gives the employee a chance to correct any problems early on and work toward improvement.
 Likewise, providing timely positive feedback can help to reinforce desired performance.

 Do prepare ahead of time for the meeting

-Taking adequate time to prepare for the performance review meeting helps ensure that your evaluation is organized, thorough, and focused so the employee receives the most valuable feedback possible.
+Taking adequate time to prepare for the performance review meeting helps ensure that your evaluation is organized, thorough and focused so the employee receives the most valuable feedback possible.
 It can also reduce stress on the part of the employer or manager before and during the meeting.

 How well the employee manages his or her day-to-day responsibilities